SUSAN CAROL LOSH

 As you can see, null hypotheses are basically "directionless."

 If the null hypothesis is rejected, typically an alternative hypothesis (usually styled HA:) is accepted.
-Typically the alternative hypothesis will assert that a relationship among two or more variables exists or that two or more subpopulations differ in some respect.
+Usually the alternative hypothesis will assert that a relationship among two or more variables exists or that two or more subpopulations differ in some respect.
 A direction to the relationship (e.g., external threat raises team cohesion) may be specified.
 Directional alternative hypothesis are specified in advance of data collection procedures.

 Variables consist of sets or systems of categories with several properties.
 Examples of category systems include: